sdckey/EnScript-Samples/README.md

 # EnScript-Samples
-This repository is a collection of EnScript code samples for use in the [Guidance Software Inc.](http://www.guidancesoftware.com) EnCase application.
+This repository is a collection of EnScript code samples for use in the [OpenText](https://www.opentext.com/products-and-solutions/products/security) EnCase application.
 It is very much a work in progress.

 **Please note that you use the code in this repository at your own risk.
 No warranty regarding its use is given or implied, and I cannot provide any support for it.**